 Suzanne is an experienced solicitor specialising in Criminal Defence Work.
 She has worked for 10 years in Legal Aid practices in London, Bolton, Manchester and Liverpool, representing clients as a litigator and an advocate in all stages of the criminal justice system from the police station through trial to appeals.
 She qualified as a Duty Solicitor under the Law Society’s Criminal Litigation Accreditation Scheme and also obtained her Higher Rights of Audience to appear as a Solicitor Advocate in criminal cases at the Crown Court.
 Suzanne has also volunteered as an investigator in Oklahoma City and at the Centre for Equal Justice in New Orleans working on death penalty cases, both pre-trial and appeals.
 Suzanne has spent the last three years working as Senior Case Officer on the team who represented 22 of the families of the Hillsborough Disaster in the inquests which returned the historic verdict that the 96 victims had been unlawfully killed.
 Suzanne has an LL.M in International and European Human Rights Law from the Netherlands Institute of Human Rights at Utrecht University and was awarded the Max Van Der Stoel Prize for postgraduate research in the field of Human Rights by Tilburg University.

-Suzanne is Managing Director of the Centre and is based in London.
+Suzanne is Managing Director of APPEAL and is based in London.

 In 1999, Emily was awarded an Equal Justice Fellowship and later a Soros Advocacy Fellowship to establish Innocence Project New Orleans (IPNO), a non-profit law office providing legal representation to the wrongfully convicted in the United States.
 IPNO grew from a staff of one to nine during her tenure, and has so far freed 27 innocent prisoners.
 Returning to the UK in 2004, she helped develop the UK legal action charity Reprieve.
-In 2007, working as a UK solicitor, Emily brought a wrongful conviction case to the Court of Appeal via the Criminal Cases Review Commission, as a test of the proposed Centre for Criminal Appeals methodology.
+In 2007, working as a UK solicitor, Emily brought a wrongful conviction case to the Court of Appeal via the Criminal Cases Review Commission, as a test of the proposed APPEAL methodology.
 The Court quashed the conviction in 2010.
-Emily received an Unltd* Level 1 Award and a Shackleton Leadership Award to work on establishing the Centre.
+Emily received an Unltd* Level 1 Award and a Shackleton Leadership Award to work on establishing APPEAL.

-Emily is the Centre's Legal Director and Founder and works on challenges to unsafe convictions.
+Emily is APPEAL’s Legal Director and Founder and works on challenges to unsafe convictions.
 She is based in the South West.

-Naima manages the Women's Justice Initiative at the Centre.
+Naima manages the Women's Justice Initiative at the APPEAL.

-Abigail is an investigator at the Centre and is also responsible for processing initial requests for assistance.
+Abigail is an investigator at APPEAL and is also responsible for processing initial requests for assistance.

-Prior to joining the Centre in March 2016, he interned for 3 months at the Louisiana Capital Assistance Center in New Orleans, helping to investigate pre-trial capital cases.
+Prior to joining APPEAL in March 2016, James interned for 3 months at the Louisiana Capital Assistance Center in New Orleans, helping to investigate pre-trial capital cases.
 Before this James volunteered part-time for 6 months on the death penalty team at Reprieve, worked at Skoob Books, and was news editor of London Student.
 He has a BA in philosophy from University College London and holds an Advanced Professional Certificate in Investigative Practice.

 Board of Trustees